yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 - Select two pairs of PTF and DUT ports considering topology: PTF_PORT[1] <--->DUT_PORT[1], PTF_PORT[2] <--->DUT_PORT[2]
 - Clear counters.
 Use CLI command "sonic-clear counters"
 - Inject N packet into PTF_PORT[1] (N - depends on test case)
-- Check "ingress_discard_all" counter incremented on N
+- Check "RX_DRP" counter incremented on N
 	- If counter was not incremented on N, test fails with expected message
 - Check other counters were incremented on N based on sent packet type, sent port and expected drop reason (depends on test case)
 	- If counter was not incremented on N, test fails with expected message